CodyHarsh/hacktoberfest-2022/README.md

 * Create a simple "Hello, World" script in a language of your choice

+Note: Try to submit 4 pull request with other names.

 Make a pull request for your work and wait for it to be merged!

 ## Getting started